pjhampton/kibana-prometheus-exporter/README.md

 ## Releases

 *The version of this plugin must match the version of Kibana you are running.* [Click here](https://github.com/pjhampton/kibana-prometheus-exporter/releases) to download the available versions.
 If you don't see the version you want, please feel free to open an issue to request.
-Please note that I won't fix bugs (if any) or add additional functionality to releases older than 7.10.0.

 | Release | MD5 / SHA1 / SHA256 / SHA512   | Release Artifact - This must match your Kibana version |
 |---------|-------------------------------|------------------------------------------------------------------|